saif-dev-19/Phimart-client/README.md

 - Reusable UI components and simple client-side form validation
 - Basic accessibility considerations and keyboard-navigable controls

-Note: Authentication, payment processing, order persistence, and any server-side logic must be connected via an API — the UI provides the client-side screens and flows.
+> **Note:** Authentication, payment processing, order persistence, and any server-side logic must be connected via an API — this UI provides only the client-side screens and flows.

 ---

-## Tech stack
+## 🧩 Tech Stack

-Only the actual technologies used in this repository (from package.json):
+Technologies used in this repository (from `package.json`):

 - React
 - Vite (build & dev server)